2012-11-27

 Howto: Speed-up all USB drives in Windows 11, Windows 10, and Windows 7.
 USB speeds for all Thumb drives, cameras, and other external USB disks will be oodles faster with a minor tweak.
 This change is recommended.

 Follow these steps - which must be done for each plugged-in USB Device where you want improved speed.
-The drawback to this change is you can't unplug the drive at will; you must use a menu to eject the drive, described below.
+The drawback is you can't unplug the drive at will; you must use the system tray menu to eject the drive, described below.

-In Device Manager, change the drive's USB Policy to "Better Performance".
+In Device Manager, change the drive's USB Policy to "Better Performance" and turn off a Write Cache switch.

 In the details, locate the plugged-in USB drive.

-For example, my drive is an external Seagate 5G disk, labeled "Seagate BUP"
+For example, my drive is an external Seagate 5G disk, labeled "Seagate BUP".
+A second drive I own was labeled "General UDisk USB Device", etc.

 Make these changes: